argoproj-labs/argocd-image-updater/docs/configuration/applications.md

   * `.Name` holds the alias of the image that was updated
   * `.OldTag` holds the tag name or SHA digest previous to the update
   * `.NewTag` holds the tag name or SHA digest that was updated to
+* `.SHA1` is a unique SHA1 has representing these changes

+Please note that if the output of the template exceeds 255 characters (git branch name limit) it will be truncated.

 #### Specifying the user and email address for commits